Understand VAT Relief for Stairlifts, Eligibility and Benefits

 The reduced rate of VAT applies to you if you are aged 60 or over and have a qualifying mobility aid supplied and installed in your own home, or a home shared with friends and relations.

 You do not have to order and pay for the supply and installation personally, it can be ordered and paid for by someone else, or a charity, a local authority, housing association or any other organisation.
-But you cannot benefit from the reduced rate if you are having the work done in a residential home or similar establishment, it has to be in a private home.
+But you cannot benefit from the reduced rate if you are having the work done in a residential home or similar establishment, it has to be in a private home for domestic and personal use.

 Eligible customers will be aged 60 or over at the time when the supply and installation takes place.
-The reduced rate does not apply if you’re simply supplying an eligible item, you have to both supply and install it to apply the reduction.
+The reduced rate does not apply for simply supplying an eligible item, your provider will have to both supply and install the stairlift to apply the reduction.

 Goods that can be supplied and installed at the reduced rate of VAT